-The GDO pins can be used to give an interrupt when a sync word has been received or when a complete packet has been received by setting IOCFGx.GDOx_CFG=0x06.
-In addition, there are two configurations for the IOCFGx.GDOx_CFG register that can be used as an interrupt source to provide information on how many bytes that are in the RX FIFO (IOCFGx.GDOx_CFG=0x00 and IOCFGx.GDOx_CFG=0x01).
-See Table 5-15 for more information.
+The GDO pins can be used in both RX and TX to give an interrupt when a sync word has been received/transmitted or when a complete packet has been received/transmitted by setting IOCFGx.GDOx_CFG=0x06.
+In addition, there are two configurations for the IOCFGx.GDOx_CFG register that can be used as an interrupt source to provide information on how many bytes that are in the RX FIFO and TX FIFO respectively.
+The IOCFGx.GDOx_CFG=0x00 and the IOCFGx.GDOx_CFG=0x01 configurations are associated with the RX FIFO while the IOCFGx.GDOx_CFG=0x02 and the IOCFGx.GDOx_CFG=0x03 configurations are associated with the TX FIFO.
+See Table 5-18 for more information.

-b.
+a.
 SPI Polling

 The PKTSTATUS register can be polled at a given rate to get information about the current GDO2 and GDO0 values respectively.
-The RXBYTES register can be polled at a given rate to get information about the number of bytes in the RX FIFO.
-Alternatively, the number of bytes in the RX FIFO can be read from the chip status byte returned on the MISO line each time a header byte, data byte, or command strobe is sent on the SPI bus.
+The RXBYTES and TXBYTES registers can be polled at a given rate to get information about the number of bytes in the RX FIFO and TX FIFO respectively.
+Alternatively, the number of bytes in the RX FIFO and TX FIFO can be read from the chip status byte returned on the MISO line each time a header byte, data byte, or command strobe is sent on the SPI bus.

 It is recommended to employ an interrupt driven solution since high rate SPI polling reduces the RX sensitivity.
-Furthermore, as explained in Section 5.5.3 and the CC113L Errata Notes SWRZ038, when using SPI polling, there is a small, but finite, probability that a single read from registers PKTSTATUS, and RXBYTES is being corrupt.
+Furthermore, as explained in Section 5.8 and the CC110L Errata Notes SWRZ037, when using SPI polling, there is a small, but finite, probability that a single read from registers PKTSTATUS, RXBYTES and TXBYTES is being corrupt.
 The same is the case when reading the chip status byte.

-5.11 Modulation Formats
+5.17 Modulation Formats

-CC113L supports amplitude, frequency, and phase shift modulation formats.
+CC110L supports amplitude, frequency, and phase shift modulation formats.
 The desired modulation format is set in the MDMCFG2.MOD_FORMAT register.

-Optionally, if the data has been Manchester coded on the transmitter side it can be decoded by the demodulator.
-This option is enabled by setting MDMCFG2.MANCHESTER EN=1.
+Optionally, the data stream can be Manchester coded by the modulator and decoded by the demodulator.
+This option is enabled by setting MDMCFG2.MANCHESTER_EN=1.